JuggernautTej/8_Week_SQL_Challange/Case_Study_2/Pizza_Metrics_Solutions.md

 | 21          | 3             |
 | 23          | 3             |

-## Q10 What was the volume of orders for each day of the week?
+## Question 10; What was the volume of orders for each day of the week?
 ````sql
 SELECT
     dayofweek(order_time) AS week_day, COUNT(*) AS pizza_ordered